Parisian chocolatier, Patrick Roger's Chocolate Cake - an easy recipe to recreate at home. Decorate with chocolate macarons for a special occasion.

 Instructions

-- Using a mixer, whisk the egg whites, adding the caster sugar gradually until you have firm peaks.
-Add the egg yolk and continue to mix.
+- Using a mixer, whisk the egg whites until foaming then gradually add the caster sugar until you have firm peaks.
+Add the egg yolk and continue to mix a couple of seconds.

-- Fold in the flour with a large spatula and add the sifted cocoa powder.
-Gently melt the butter in a saucepan and mix into the batter with the hazelnuts.
+- Gently melt the butter in a saucepan then leave aside to cool slightly.Take off the mixer and, by hand, fold in the flour with a large spatula and add the sifted cocoa powder.
+Gently incorporate the melted butter into the batter with the hazelnuts.

 - Using a brush, cover each layer with syrup.